fxxrytail/skzcode/content/support/skz-comeback/index.md

 ## Billboard

 **_Billboard_** tabulates different weekly music charts to see popular music base on album/songs sales and streams from United States & Puerto Rico, Japan, and different parts of the world.
 It is a very popular music chart and Stray Kids charting on it may give them more opportunities.
-Stray Kids already topped Billboard 200 3x in a row during ODDINARY, MAXIDENT and 5-STAR.
-Aiming to get into HOT 100 is the next step :fire:
+Stray Kids already topped Billboard 200 5x in a row during ODDINARY, MAXIDENT, 5-STAR, ROCK-STAR, and ATE.
+Aiming to get #1 for HOP will set them a new record :fire:

-Follow {{< a "Billboard SKZ" "https://twitter.com/billboardskz" >}} for _Billboard_ updates and guides for Stray Kids.
+Follow {{< a "Billboard SKZ" "https://twitter.com/billboardskz" >}} for _Billboard_ US/PR updates and guides for Stray Kids.

+{{< tweet 1866133421602513397 >}}

 # Guide for Sales and Apps

 ## Korean Digital Sales
+### For Special Album "HOP" fanbases are not focused on k-digital streaming but feel free to stream if you want to.
+You may read this part for future comeback.

 Korean digital sale is a BIG part of **_Music Show Win_**.
 It's also a big factor in **_Award Ceremonies_** (ceremonies to award music, performances, artist of the year and more).
 To get a big digital sale point, STAYs are encouraged to stream the title track in a playlist and/or download the title track.
 Download counts as multiple streams.
 STAYs may stream on **MelOn, Genie, Flo, or Bugs.** Some of it needs verified account but some don't.
 You may buy your own verified account and streaming pass by yourself or you may stream for **free** by joining a digital streaming team that is funded by STAYs' donations.
 You may also donate any amount, it will be a big help!

 Streaming is not hard!
 You just have to set your account and settings, make playlist, and leave it play for hours 😁 It's advisable to join a streaming team if it's your first time streaming on Korean platform so the team can guide you.

-#### Please donate any amount if you can to trusted streaming teams so we can have funds to buy passes before the release of the album.
-Sharing the fundraising tweets from fanbases will also help ❤️

 For details and inquiries about these streaming platforms, you may reach out to {{< a "Stay Department" "https://twitter.com/stay_department" >}} and follow them for updates.